 Equally French people will frequently refer to Cockchafers as Le Hanneton but there are also many Hannetons such as Le Hanneton du blée or Le Hanneton des roses and strictly speaking the common name for Cockchafer in French should be Le hanneton commun, (Common Chafer).

-They are stout bodied beetles with club shaped antennae.
 These huge antennae are Lamellate - the segments towards the end are flattened and plate-like which gives the appearance of a fan when opened.
 They have short elytra (wing cases) which leave the tip of the abdomen exposed and often have brightly coloured or metallic bodies.

 Their larvae depending on species will either eat plant roots, compost, manure, leaf mould or rotting wood.